yuantailing/cgservice/README.md

 1. Copy *letsencrypt/sites.env.sample* to *letsencrypt/sites.env* and edit it.
 1. Build and run.
+1. Reload apache2 certificates are updated by running `docker-compose exec apache2 apachectl -k graceful`.

 Letsencrypt is not a part of docker-compose, it should be run in cycles.
 Apache2 should be running when renewing certificates.

+### mysql

+1. Copy *mysql/password.env.sample* to *mysql/password.env* and edit it.
+Note that the password set on the first run affects.
+1. Run.

+### phpmyadmin

+1. Run.

 ## todo